 무기력한 사람 (mugiryeokan saram) – zombie

-A word of caution about Romanization
+A word of caution about romanization

-After you’ve familiarized yourself with Hangeul, life in Korea will suddenly seem so much easier and the country won’t appear so foreign for you.
+After you’ve familiarized yourself with Hangeul, life in Korea will suddenly seem so much easier, and the country won’t appear so foreign to you.
 So, if you’re serious about learning Korean, why not learn Hangeul today?